jselmani/Cyclops/README.md

 * The client has requested that the extracted data is in real-time.
 We have two methods to bring this to fruition.
 	* The data extracted will be time stamped in order for the admin to be able to analyze the data efficiently
 	* The data will be written to a .CSV file where the data will be extracted at intervals between 50-200 milliseconds
-	* When the data extraction is successful, if the project is near completion and time permits we may attempt to give a visual representation of the data within:
+	* During the extraction of the headset data a visual representation of the data will displayed in the Desktop UI in a table format.
-		* The Oculus Rift display and/or
-		* The desktop environment - this would only be accessible to an admin so they may analyze the data as it is being written.
 * The Oculus Rift Headset and its peripheral technology uses C++ in it's SDK.
 	* The software to extract the accelerometer and gyroscope data must be written in C++.

 #### Logical Requirements
-* Only users that are authenticated by an Admin will be allowed access to the Desktop UI or the VR Headset’s UI.
-	* A login section will be available on the Desktop UI
-* Depending on the type of login (regular user or admin), the UI will be slightly different.
-	* Once an admin is logged in they will be able to:
-		* Register a new user.
-	* A regular user would be able to:
+* A user would be able to:
-		* Chose the type of scene they would like to use, in the VR Headset UI and/or in the Desktop UI.
+	* Chose the type of scene they would like to use in the Desktop UI.
-		* Once a scene is chosen, data will be written to the database based on the movement of the VR Headset and its peripheral device.
+	* Once a scene is chosen, data will be written to the .CSV file based on the movement of the VR Headset and its peripheral device.
 	* For a user to end the scene, there should be a button dedicated on the peripheral device that the user may press (so the transmission of data will be cutoff) or a button will be implemented within the UI that has the same effect.
-	* In order to completely end the session, the admin/user must logoff.

 ## Technical Overview

-This project consists of several components including the **front-end interfaces** for the students and administrator to access and perform the use cases, a **back-end (database)** component to store the extracted data from the Oculus Rift and its peripheral technology.
-The **hosting** of the database will be local to the administrators machine.
+This project consists of several components including the **front-end interfaces** for the user to access and perform the use cases, a **data storage** component to store the extracted data from the Oculus Rift and its peripheral technology.

 In this technical overview, we will list these components and their requirements, and discuss the technologies and their uses in order to run the program smoothly.

 ### Components and Requirements

 * Minimum Desktop/Laptop Hardware Requirements:
 	* Graphics Card – NVIDIA GTX 960 / AMD Radeon R9 290 or equivalent
 	* CPU – Intel i3-6100 / AMD Ryzen 3 1200, FX4350 or equivalent
 	* RAM – 8GB or greater
 	* HDMI – version 1.3
 	* USB 3.0 – 1 Port
 	* USB 2.0 – 2 Ports
+	* 15 GB of storage space
 * Oculus Hardware Requirements
-	* Oculs Rift Headset
+	* Oculus Rift Headset
 	* Oculus Touch (Touch Controllers) – pair of handheld motion controllers
 	* Constellation – the positional tracking system which comes with the headset and the Oculus touch
-		* Tracks the position of the user's head as well as the position of the peripheral device (Touch Controller)
+		* Tracks the position of the user's head with the HMD attached.
 * Software Requirements:
 	* Oculus Home – base software of the rift which starts VR applications
 	* Oculus PC SDK - written in C++
 	* Oculus Runtime/Drivers - the runtime and drivers must be installed in order for the rift to function.
 	* Operating System – Windows 8.1 or newer
 	* Unity Game Engine - Unity is primarily used to develop video games and simulations, written in C#.
-* Database Requirements:
-	* MongoDB (NoSQL)
-		* MongoDB must be installed on the local machine and will be configured using the Unity MongoDB driver for C#.
-		* A C++ utility must be written to retreive the data from the Oculus Rift and store into a ".csv" file which will later be referenced by the Database.

 ### Technologies